ryanthara/RyCon/Readme.md

 RyCON is ryanthara's converter and a bit more.
 RyCON is made vor surveyors who deals regular with measurement files and coordinates.
-With RyCON it is possible to clean measurement files, split files by code, convert between different file formats and simplify a bit given job and project structures.
+With RyCON it is possible to clean measurement files, split files by number, convert between different file formats and simplify a bit given job and project structures.

 RyCON is written in Java and platform independent.